diegoquiroz/non-framework-python-api/README.md

 The code is OK, but I don't think is the right solution.
 I'll try to update the server to use wsgi, for this I really want to use something as uvicorn or gunicorn as toolkit, but I think is kind of debatible if they are frameworks or not, so I'll try a bare wsgi implementation.

 The issue is that I don't have enough time to finish this, so I'll focus on the logic and fix the server later.

+**Update 2:**
+At the end I did had time to implement a better WSGI server with Gunicorn, code is still messy but the server and request manipulation are simplier.

 ### Routing
 I'll manage routing using a for loop on all urls.